INITIAL ARRT CERTIFICATION AND REGISTRATION

 As outlined in ARRT's "Equation for Excellence," candidates for

-ARRT certification must meet basic education, ethics, and examination requirements
+ARRT certification and registration must meet basic education, ethics, and examination requirements

 to become eligible.
 The following sections outline the eligibility requirements